-Encouraging quality upgrading can improve developing countries' exports, particularly to rich markets
+• Encouraging quality upgrading can improve developing countries' exports, particularly to rich markets.

-"Independent work has suggested that quality upgrading is associated with moving up the value-added chain, which can in turn stimulate technological innovation and economic growth rates" Our results corroborate evidence in the literature that producers of highquality goods successfully enter more export markers and generate larger sales.
+Our results corroborate evidence in the literature that producers of high-quality goods successfully enter more export markers and generate larger sales.
 Manufacturing and transporting products of superior quality is costly because it requires the use of sophisticated intermediates, skilled workers and specialized equipment.
 Nevertheless, suppliers are able to recoup these costs by setting higher prices.
 Since quality products appeal to richer consumers in developed markets, quality upgrading improves firms' ability to serve such countries.
 Independent work has suggested that quality upgrading is associated with moving up the value-added chain, which can in turn stimulate technological innovation and economic growth rates.

-Import liberalization can boost firms' export activity
+• Import liberalization can boost firms' export activity.